 Nature Guided Walks

 Visitors can explore the forest of the mountain on foot aided by a professional guide.
-In the walk small animals and birds are common sight.
-There are over 100 species of trees and flowers, also you get to enjoy panoramic view of the huge lands below.
+In the walk, small animals and birds are a common sight.
+There are over 100 species of trees and flowers, also you get to enjoy the panoramic view of the huge lands below.